-The above notes about US Club Soccer’s Player Health and Safety intiatives, as well as the birth-year registration mandate, all apply for next season.
+The aforementioned notes about US Club Soccer’s Player Health and Safety initiatives, as well as the birth-year registration mandate, all apply for next season.

 Registrars: if your team will be playing in the current season through July (Ex.
 NPL Finals in mid-July or the National Cup XVI Finals in late-July), please do not request renewals until after your season is complete.
 Renewing before your season is complete will cause dual registration and holds on staff passcard requests.

 Add all teams and affiliate the team(s) with the league/competition playing, if applicable.

 Assign staff to each team at the team level using the drop-down menu or Teams > View All Teams.

 Add players to each team, using the players’ full legal names on POB and upload documents.

 Request Registration/Card for each player/staff to be processed by US Club Soccer.
 Administrators review every uploaded POB.

 Monitor Cards > Previous Requests for User Response Required/Messages from US Club Soccer.

 The US Club Soccer administrative team is hosting webinars to help clubs best navigate the US Club Soccer registration platform.
 Sign up for an upcoming webinar here.